rudders/homebridge-platform-wemo/README.md

 * [Support Request](https://github.com/bwp91/homebridge-platform-wemo/issues/new/choose)

 ### Credits
-* To the creator of this plugin: [@rudders](https://github.com/rudders), and to [@devbobo](https://github.com/devbobo) for his contributions
+* To the creator of this plugin: [@rudders](https://github.com/rudders), and to [@devbobo](https://github.com/devbobo) for his contributions.
-* To the creator of [wemo-client](https://github.com/timonreinhard/wemo-client) (which is now contained within this plugin): [@timonreinhard](https://github.com/timonreinhard)
+* To the creator of [wemo-client](https://github.com/timonreinhard/wemo-client) (which is now contained within this plugin): [@timonreinhard](https://github.com/timonreinhard).
-* To [Ben Hardill](http://www.hardill.me.uk/wordpress/tag/wemo/) for his research on Wemo devices
+* To [Ben Hardill](http://www.hardill.me.uk/wordpress/tag/wemo/) for his research on Wemo devices.
-* To the creators/contributors of [Homebridge](https://homebridge.io) who make this plugin possible
+* To the creators/contributors of [Homebridge](https://homebridge.io) who make this plugin possible.
-* To all users who have helped/tested to enable functionality for new devices
+* To all users who have helped/tested to enable functionality for new devices.

 ### Disclaimer
 * I am in no way affiliated with Belkin/Wemo and this plugin is a personal project that I maintain in my free time.